Job Prospects... At a glance

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 The number of practising doctors increased quickly from 2006 to 2013.
-Going forwards, a continued increase in employment is projected, But there are concerns that there will not be enough doctors to meet demand.
+In the next few years, a continued increase in employment is projected, But there are concerns that there will not be enough doctors to meet demand.

 Source: Statistics NZ Census and MBIE projections